 Odd & Unique About This Car: FWD turbo 5000CS models were relatively low volume through 1986-1988, especially when equipped with standard velour which is unique to CS vehicles, but shared with post-1985 B2s.
-Metallic paint was a no-charge item on CS cars, but a handful of factory cars deleted this in favor of either Alpine White, Tornado Red, or Clearcoat Black.
+Metallic paint was a no-charge item on CS cars, but a handful of factory cars had deleted this in favor of either lacquer Alpine White, Tornado Red, or Clearcoat Black.

 Name Origin: Derived from original Germanic Audamar.
 Aud meaning “wealth, prosperity” and mar “fame.”

 Ottmar was a life-long city car until my ownership.
 Delivered to Bay Ridge Porsche-Audi in Brookly, NY in late 1986, the owner of the establishment, “Pop,” purchased the vehicle to use for the next three years.
-In early 1990 with 24K miles, Ottmar was available as a pre-owned vehicle.
+In early 1990 with 24K miles, Ottmar was available as a pre-owned vehicle at the dealer.
 That’s when his long-term second owner noticed the car on the lot while on his work shift, he stopped in after and purchased soon after.